Kathalow Warehouse Treasures: What to Know Before You Go

 If you want to get an idea of what’s in stock before you go, you can follow the Kathalow Warehouse Treasures Facebook page, which is often updated with new arrival news.

-Kathalow Warehouse Treasures location and hours
+Tips for Finding Kathalow Warehouse Treasures

 The Kathalow Warehouse is located at 4 Paul Street in Bethel, CT.
 It’s in a small industrial park with a handful of buildings, and the warehouse can be a bit hard to spot since the sign isn’t very large.
 It’s on your left when you pull into the driveway, on the first floor of the building.
 It looks a little odd from the outside, but you’re in the right place!